tkrajina/10000sentences/README.md

 ## TODO

-* Skip sentences for advances users who feel the first sentences are too easy.
+* Skip sentences for advanced users who feel the first sentences are too easy.
 * Stats with graphs, goals, ...
 * Add more languages